lindsayevanslee/whomds/cran-comments.md

   Possibly misspelled words in DESCRIPTION"

   This package is an updated to the previously archived version.
 The words possibility-misspelled are names or acronyms.

-* checking examples ...
-[25s] NOTE

-  "Examples with CPU (user + system) or elapsed time > 10s"

-  Example listed is needed to show how to use the function.

 ## Reverse dependencies